OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Privacy Policy:__ | [ACME Privacy Policy](https://www.acme.fictional.url/privacy.policy) |

 #### Guidance
-* PI Controller
+* PI Controller - that is accountable for compliance over the PII
 * PI Processor
 	is used as the delegate data controller, which maps to the UK's as acting on behalf of the data controller, a third party analytics service would be a processor on behalf of the controller.
+When the site operator is acting on behalf of the Data Controller
 * Contact Name
 * Contact Address
 * Contact Email